section42/get.mobile.api/README.md

 URL: /api/purchase/v4/{$jobId}/cancel
 Method: GET
 Auth: [Basic Authentication](#authorization)
-Attempts to cancel the purchase job identified by the provided jobId
+Attempts to cancel the purchase job identified by the provided jobId.
+It is required to check the status of the job even after invoking cancellation, as the job might still be completed.
+Only if the status of the job is one of <Cancelled, Success> the job has completed.

 Success response:
 Http code: 204